gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i "bin" /etc/passwd | wc -l # this script displays the number of lines with a 'bin pattern'

 grep -iA 3 "root" /etc/passwd #displays line containing pattern root and the first 3 lines after it

+grep -v "bin" /etc/passwd #displays all lines in the file that do not contain the pattern bin